 The question is, how does Honey work?

-How to Use Honey
+How to Use The Honey browser Extension

 Honey automatically searches the web when you shop online to look for coupons and the best price.
 In other words, Honey does all of the heavy lifting for you.
 Instead of having to search for the best price on your own, Honey helps save money automatically.